 In 1977 Richard A. Bartle created a pencil-and-paper game Spellbinder (a.k.a.
 Waving Hands).
 In this game players cast various spells by creating sequences of gestures with their two hands.
 You can read more at Bartle's website and at Wikipedia.

-Probably the most popular version during the last 15+ years is the web version of the game named Warlocks and implemented by RavenBlack back in early 2000s.
-This version also probably has the best available ruleset variation (ParaFC Maladroit) in terms of (meta)game balance, based on limited testing and discussions done by the community at Slartucker's Refuge.
+Probably the most popular version during the last 20+ years is the web version of the game named Warlocks and implemented by RavenBlack back in early 2000s.
+This version also maintained games archive for some time and the community discussions resulted in a rebalance of two mindspells (Paralysis F to C instead of C to F, and Maladroitness replacing Confusion).
+Further competitive activities and discussions of alternative rulesets (like ParaDFD) were taking place in 00's at Slartucker's Refuge.

 In early 2020s a mobile game client for Warlocks was introduced by Galbarad; it acts as a 3rd party front-end to Warlocks web version, but, probably, it has to do by parsing Warlocks HTML output, which introduces some other challenges and limits it's functionality.